-- 6.39 In smaller firms this function can be carried out by one person.
+- 6.42 In smaller firms this function can be carried out by one person.
 However, in larger firms it will be necessary and it is recommended that an information security committee be established.
-This should comprise of persons responsible for:

-- The main business divisions within the practice;

-- Human resource;

-- Ompliance;

-- Training;

-- Communication;

-- Information technology;

-- Physical security;

-- Any other element within the organisation that may provide input or be responsible for information security (eg. Record retention, deadfiling, eMail archiving, etc.).

-- 6.40 These persons will be responsible for the initial planning of the implementation of an ISMS and thereafter for its oversight.

-- 6.41 In some instances with larger firms it will be appropriate to appoint an information security officer who will attend to the day-to-day responsibilities relating to information security.
-It is suggested that the person appointed to the role of information security officer may also fulfil the roles of information officer as contemplated in the Protection of Personal Information Bill (once enacted) and in the Promotion of Access to Information Act.

-- 6.42 In smaller firms it may be that the role of information security officer becomes an extension of the statutory appointment of information officer in terms of the Protection of Personal Information Bill (once enacted) and the Promotion of Access to Information Act.
-Once established, the person/s who fulfil the information security roles need to consider the following issues. - 6.43 The scope of the information security effort needs to be defined. - What information needs to be protected? - What information and communication systems are used to process and communicate information? - Where are they located? - Are these systems internally supported or is reliance placed on external third parties? - What laws will the firm have to comply with? - What agreements exist with service providers? - 6.44 Some of this information will probably already be available from the ISMS policy or framework and may form the foundation for more in-depth investigation. - 6.45 Once the organisational framework within which information security is to be governed and managed has been documented the next step is to consider appropriate controls for information security appropriate to the practice.
+This should comprise of persons responsible for: - the main business divisions within the practice; - human resource; - compliance; - training; - communication; - information technology; - physical security; - any other element within the organisation that may provide input or be responsible for information security (eg. Record retention, dead filing, eMail archiving, etc.). - 6.43 These persons will be responsible for the initial planning of the implementation of an ISMS and thereafter for its oversight. - 6.44 In some instances with larger firms it will be appropriate to appoint an information security officer who will attend to the day-to-day responsibilities relating to information security.
+It is suggested that the person appointed to the role of information security officer may also fulfil the roles of information officer as contemplated in the Protection of Personal Information Act and in the Promotion of Access to Information Act. - 6.45 In smaller firms it may be that the role of information security officer becomes an extension of the statutory appointment of information officer in terms of the Protection of Personal Information Act and the Promotion of Access to Information Act.
+Once established, the person/s who fulfil the information security roles need to consider the following issues. - 6.46 The scope of the information security effort needs to be defined. - What information needs to be protected? - What information and communication systems are used to process and communicate information? - Where are they located? - Are these systems internally supported or is reliance placed on external third parties? - What laws will the firm have to comply with? - What agreements exist with service providers? - 6.47 Some of this information will probably already be available from the ISMS policy or framework and may form the foundation for more in-depth investigation. - 6.48 Once the organisational framework within which information security is to be governed and managed has been documented the next step is to consider appropriate controls for information security appropriate to the practice.
 This is dealt with in Chapter 7.